How to Use Ahrefs Mobile: A Step-by-Step Guide

 If your site has important content that is visible on desktop but hidden on mobile, Google may not see it.
 Even worse, if your website’s content cannot be seen at all on a mobile device, Google will eventually stop showing it in search results.
 For this reason, you must ensure your mobile site offers a complete and functional experience for every user.

-How Core Web Vitals Affect Mobile Performance
+How Core Web Vitals Impact Mobile Performance

 Beyond just having a mobile site, Google also measures the quality of its user experience through a set of metrics called Core Web Vitals.
 These vitals assess three key aspects of your site’s performance: loading speed, interactivity, and visual stability.
 In simple terms, Google wants to know if your page loads quickly, if users can interact with it without delay, and if the layout shifts unexpectedly while it’s loading.